computationalUncertaintyLab/importance_of_data/README.md

-# When Data Disappear: The Cost of Policy on Public Health
+# When Data Disappear: Public Health Pays As Policy Strays

 All code to download the data, run the forecasts, and produce the figure in this manuscript are contained in a Makefile.
 The entire pipeline can be run by typing `make` in the terminal.